Meet Fred Camillo

 A fourth generation native to Greenwich, Fred Camillo has devoted over four decades of service to our town – and to our great state as elected Representative of the 151st District of Greenwich.
-Serving in this position for the past 11 years (and counting!), Fred has tirelessly and proudly represented the voices of our diverse town both locally and on the state level up in Hartford.
+Serving in this position for the past 11 years (and counting!), Fred has tirelessly and proudly represented the voices of our diverse town both locally and on the state level .

-Fred is known for listening to his constituents concerns, being a voice for the residents and taking action by solving problems and working across party lines.
+Fred is known for listening to the concerns of his constituents, being a voice for the residents, and taking action by solving problems and working across party lines.

 As State Representative, Fred has served as the Ranking Member on the Commerce Committee, and as a member of the Banks and Executive and Legislative Nominations Committees.
 He was also appointed Assistant Republican Leader by Minority Leader Themis Klarides.

 In the past, Fred has served on the Environment, Transportation, and Insurance and Real Estate Committees.
 The environment is near and dear to Fred’s heart.
-He is a founding member and board director of Greenwich Recycling Company (1991-2011), a company which set the standard for recycling of plastic, glass, cans and newspaper in Connecticut.
+He is a founding member and board director of Greenwich Recycling Company (1991-2011), a company that set the standard for recycling plastic, glass, cans, and newspaper in Connecticut.

 Fred’s experience as a small business owner, high school teacher, baseball coach, and mortgage banker has provided him with the knowledge of where government works for people and where it fails them.
 His continued active involvement in our community provides him with the insight and experience necessary to legislate in the best interest of the 151st District.